 Over the weekend our discussions with Shirley and Bill returned several times to race relations, politics and history.
 They were able to give us information and their experiences and perspectives as blacks born and raised in the South.
 They had been born in the 1940’s and Bill had participated in the Greensboro sit-ins.
 His two arrests for those sit-ins were still on his record, fifty-six years later.
 Differences in our experiences were exposed and sometimes explained.
 One evening their neighbors came over for drinks and dessert.
 We talked about the economy, the opportunity for their son to study agriculture and business at one of the historically black universities of the 1890 land grants, the loss of three quarters of the bees from the hives behind their home after a neighbor sprayed for fear of the Zika virus, genetically modified foods and the lack of fresh vegetables on too many peoples’ plates.

 All around the world, people are gathering with friends to discuss the issues affecting them.
 At first glance those groups seem more different then alike; different issues, different areas of the world, different races, different religions, different political parties, different generations.
 However, we all have the same aspirations.
 We all want to be safe, well fed, healthy, financially stable, success for our children and able to reach our personal goals.

 Black/White, North/South, American/Mexican, Christian/Muslim, Republican/Democratic, Poor/Wealthy, Ill/Healthy, you name it.
 Don’t focus on people’s concerns, their complaints, their fears or their differences.
 Focus on our common aspirations to solve problems we face.
 It’s that simple.

 Marti Fiske is the Director at Dorothy Ailing Memorial Library in Williston, VT.
-It was orginally published in the library’s November newsletter and features his experience at the Harwood Public Innovators Lab.
+It was orginally published in the library’s November newsletter and features her experience at the Harwood Public Innovators Lab.